 Within weeks of winning power, in August 2001, the BC Liberals appointed Larry Bell — a provincial deputy finance minister in the early 1980s, BC Hydro’s chair in the late 1980s, and a prominent BC Liberal strategist in the 1990s — as both chair and CEO of the publicly owned utility.

 Had BC Hydro’s 2007 estimate been accurate, nine years later, demand growth would have been 18%.
 Instead, consumption in BC fell by 3%, according to the utility’s sales figures.

 Customer demand at BC Hydro since 2007 has been similar to the experiences of other North American utilities.
-The primary reasons are device efficiency and de-industrilization.
-Lighting and drive motors consume around two thirds of all electricity and technological improvements reduce consumption.
+The primary reasons are device efficiency and de-industrialization.
+Lighting and drive motors consume around two-thirds of all electricity and technological improvements reduce consumption.
 Even with natural change, if modern upgrades were mandated or more encouraged, substantial conservation would occur.
 The following is from the U.S. Energy Information Administration:

 The utility doesn’t just ignore its own and the continent’s reality, now established for a decade.
 Management is untruthful when reporting to citizens.
 In a presentation recently made to media and published on its website, the company showed an almost 4% increase in energy sales between 2010 and 2016.
 However, it did that by using fudge factors to adjust actual power deliveries in the province.

 It restated sales with unspecified weather adjustments and further altered consumption to remove the imputed effect of demand-side management.
 In other words, BC Hydro said that its actual sales numbers don’t matter; citizens should pay attention to what the company says they might have been, if conditions had been different that they actually were.
 With that unscientific reasoning, they could have reduced the numbers instead of increasing them.